Nature’s Variety Instinct Limited Ingredient Diet Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 Estimated Dry Matter Nutrient Content

-Ingredients: Lamb meal, tapioca, peas, canola oil (preserved with mixed tocopherols and citric acid), natural flavor, montmorillonite clay, coconut oil, potassium chloride, salt, vitamins (vitamin A supplement, vitamin D3 supplement, vitamin E supplement, niacin supplement, d-calcium pantothenate, l-ascorbyl-2-polyphosphate, thiamine mononitrate, pyridoxine hydrochloride, riboflavin supplement, folic acid, biotin, vitamin B12 supplement), minerals (zinc proteinate, iron proteinate, copper proteinate, manganese proteinate, ethylenediamine dihydriodide, sodium selenite), choline chloride, green tea extract, rosemary extract
+Ingredients: Rabbit meal, peas, tapioca, canola oil (preserved with mixed tocopherols and citric acid), rabbit, natural flavor, montmorillonite clay, coconut oil, potassium chloride, salt, vitamins (vitamin A supplement, vitamin D3 supplement, vitamin E supplement, niacin supplement, l-ascorbyl-2-polyphosphate, d-calcium pantothenate, thiamine mononitrate, pyridoxine hydrochloride, riboflavin supplement, folic acid, biotin, vitamin B12 supplement), choline chloride, minerals (zinc proteinate, iron proteinate, copper proteinate, manganese proteinate, ethylenediamine dihydriodide, sodium selenite), green tea extract, rosemary extract

 Red items when present indicate controversial ingredients

 The first ingredient in this dog food is rabbit meal.
 Rabbit meal is considered a meat concentrate and contains nearly 300% more protein than fresh rabbit.

 The second ingredient includes peas.
 Peas are a quality source of carbohydrates.
 And like all legumes, they’re rich in natural fiber.

 However, peas contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.

 The third ingredient is tapioca, a gluten-free, starchy carbohydrate extract made from the root of the cassava plant.

 The fourth ingredient is canola oil.
 Unfortunately, canola can be a controversial item.
 That’s because some worry that canola oil is made from rapeseed, a genetically modified (GMO) raw material.

 Yet others cite the fact canola oil can be a significant source of essential omega-3 fatty acids.